The PR BlogMedia & PsychologyPublic Affairs & LobbyingSocial Media—The Good, the Bad, and the Ugly

 I’m still a PR professional, goddammit.

-My job is to help organisations negotiate various media channels.
-My job is to protect organisations when the media is getting things wrong (which happens all time, by the way).
+My job is to help organisations negotiate various media channels and to protect them when the media gets things wrong (which still happens all the time, by the way).

 Case in point: I think journalism is essential for democracy, but that doesn’t mean journalists always get things right.
 They don’t.